-RRHA will charge the families for any damages damage to the unit at the sending development if permitted by applicable law.
+RRHA will charge the families for any damage to the unit at the sending development if permitted by applicable law.

-Security deposits may will not be transferred from the sending development to the receiving development, at the request of the resident and upon finalization of the ledger.
-Payment of a new security deposit will be required for all transfers.
+Security deposits may be transferred from the sending development to the receiving development, at the request of the resident and upon finalization of the ledger.
 If necessary, RRHA reserves the right to accept payment of a new deposit in installments at the receiving development.
 Any payment in installments will be handled in accordance with the policy for repayment agreements as outlined in Chapter 18 of this ACOP.
-RRHA reserves the right to accept payment of the new deposit in installments.
-Any payment in installments will be handled in accordance with the policy for payment agreements as outlined in Chapter 18 of this ACOP.